TarandeepNandhra/bankTechTest/README.md

 Two classes: Bank (transactions, bankStatement) and Card (balance, deposit, withdraw)

-Tested using Jasmine, Karama, ESlint and Travis.
+## Dependencies
+- Jasmine for unit testing
+- ESlint for linting
+- Karma and Travis for Ci and test coverage

-Rough user stories
+## Rough user stories
 - card starts with balance 0
 - user can deposit money to card
 - user can only withdraw an amount < than current balance, otherwise throws an error